CircuitVerse/Interactive-Book/docs/maps.md

 F(ABCD) = [0111, 0110, 1111, 1110]
 ```

 Both groupings have the same size and are the same dimension.
-However, upon reaching `F(1110)`, another grouping needs to be instantiated, in which case if the first candidate grouping was created then you made a group that did not necessarily increase the size of our SOP expression.
+However, upon reaching `F(1110)`, another grouping needs to be instantiated, in which case if the first candidate grouping was created, then you made a group that did not necessarily increase the size of our SOP expression.

-This illustrates the idea that this is a greedy algorithm, and does not always return the most simplified SOP expression.
+This illustrates the idea that this is a greedy algorithm and does not always return the most simplified SOP expression.
 In later sections, algorithms illustrating a globally optimal algorithm will be discussed.